The EquiJack is ideal for lifting haynets between 10kg and 30kg to drain after soaking as well as being useful to hang the net in your horse’s stable.

 The EquiJack will hold the net in place enabling you to easily tie your haynet.

-To easily remove the EquiJack, pull the rope towards you and up to release it from the cleat.
+To easily remove the EquiJack, pull the rope towards you and then up to release it from the cleat.
 Once the rope is free from the cleat hold the hook and pull down releasing it from the haynet.

 Unclip the EquiJack from the twine/ring and remove from the stable.